Araucaria bidwillii: Dangers

 The cones of the bunya pine are some of the largest produced by the conifer family.
 The cones—which can grow to as much as 35 cm in diameter when mature, and weigh up to 10 kg—can drop on unsuspecting passersby from heights of 40 m or more.
 The falling cones are capable of causing severe injuries.
 Caution is also advised when parking under these trees as the falling cones can damage vehicles.

+In 2015, a tourist in San Francisco suffered a severe brain injury after a 7 kilogram bunya cone fell from a tree, crushing his skull.
+The injuries sustained required multiple surgeries and led the man to sue the United States Government and several other federal agencies for $5 million for allegedly failing to post warnings about falling cones.

 In popular culture

-A specimen of Araucaria bidwillii in East Los Angeles, California is featured in Taylor Hackford's 1993 film Blood In Blood Out as a touchstone for the main characters.
+A specimen of Araucaria bidwillii in East Los Angeles, California, is featured in Taylor Hackford's 1993 film Blood In Blood Out as a touchstone for the main characters.
 The tree, known as "El Pino" ("the pine" in Spanish), has become famous from this association, and is visited by international fans of the film.
 A late-2020 prank claiming the tree would be cut down incited a brief panic locally.